 Sure, at some of the high profile sites you will find action at all times.
 But you’ll also find countless full-time, professional grinders trained and ready to separate you from your money if you sit at the wrong table.

 On the other hand, a lot of lesser known, lower traffic sites are filled with amateurs and drifters from the casino or sportsbook who are loose and sloppy with their play – or in other words, perfect opponents to make some money off of.

 The choice is really up to you.
 Most of us here at Poker Junkie have accounts at several different types of poker sites.
 Sometimes it’s fun to play with the big boys, and you can’t beat the excitement of going deep in a big tournament with a life-changing guaranteed prize pool.

 Sometimes you just want to gamble a bit and chat with fellow poker fans from around the world.
 The best part about online poker is that all of those things are out there to be found, depending on the day.
 It’s only up to you to go find it.

-In 2011, some of the easiest-to-beat games can be found on 888 Poker, Party Poker and Cake Poker.
+Nowadays some of the easiest-to-beat games can be found on 888 Poker and William Hill Poker.

 Some poker players consider the software and graphics on a poker site a huge part of the experience.
 Being able to add personal avatars or pictures, having a variety of table backgrounds, having certain types of action buttons, having a cascade function for multi-tabling… it can make or break a player’s enjoyment in some cases.

 Others could care less.
 Across the board these days, however, most poker site software platforms provide a level of customization and functionality that’s more than enough for most players.